KyserClark/KyserClark/README.md

 # Career Summary

-As a cybersecurity professional with over five years of experience, I focus on strengthening digital assets against ever-changing cyber threats.
-My skills include penetration testing, ethical hacking, and red teaming.
+As a cybersecurity professional with over six years of experience, I focus on strengthening digital assets against ever-changing cyber threats.
+I specialize in penetration testing, ethical hacking, red teaming, and offensive security.
 I excel at uncovering and addressing vulnerabilities in networks and web applications.

 My mission is to make cyberspace better and safer for everyone by committing to lifelong learning, sharing knowledge with the community, and inspiring others to do the same.